zalmoxisus/redux-remotedev/README.md

 ## Exclude the enhancer from production builds

-If you want to receive logs only from devs, not to affect the production performance, you can use [our helper](https://github.com/zalmoxisus/redux-remotedev/blob/master/src/developmentOnly.js) to have the module stripped when `process.env.NODE_ENV === 'production'`:
+If you want to receive logs only from devs, not to affect the performance in production, you can use [our helper](https://github.com/zalmoxisus/redux-remotedev/blob/master/src/developmentOnly.js) to have the module stripped when `process.env.NODE_ENV === 'production'`:

 ```js
 import remotedev from 'redux-remotedev/developmentOnly'